maitys0225/ai-data-architecture/patterns/foundational-architecture-strategy.md

 * **Anti‑pattern: Proprietary table formats that lock analytics to one engine.**
   - [ ] Mandate **open table format semantics** (Delta Lake OSS with UniForm) and **open file formats** at the edges.

-## Assumptions & Anti‑Patterns Called Out (Challenge the Brief)

-* **Anti‑pattern: "Central platform builds all data products."**
-  This violates Data Mesh.
-Domain teams must own pipelines and product SLOs; the platform provides paved roads and guardrails.

-* **Anti‑pattern: SFTP as a primary ingestion tier for mission‑critical feeds.**
-  Acceptable for noncritical batch or interim migration only.
-For mainframe and RDBMS sources, **CDC** (e.g., IBM/Precisely/Qlik) or **event streaming** is the standard to meet freshness/SLA and auditability.

-* **Anti‑pattern: One Databricks workspace for the entire bank.**
-  Hard to isolate blast radius and costs.
-Use **per‑domain workspaces** with **Unity Catalog** enforcing global policies.

-* **Anti‑pattern: Multiple orchestrators without a "system of record."**
-  Leads to broken SLAs and unclear ownership.
-Use a **scheduler‑of‑record** for cross‑domain + legacy coordination, and allow domain‑level orchestrators behind API/event contracts.

-* **Anti‑pattern: Proprietary table formats that lock analytics to one engine.**
-  Mandate **open table format semantics** (Delta Lake OSS with UniForm) and **open file formats** at the edges.

 ---